3 key takeaways

 Certifications on resume examples

-To get a clear picture of the best methods for adding certifications to a resume, check out the these resume examples across roles, industries, and seniority level below.
+To get a clear picture of the best methods for adding certifications to a resume, check out these resume examples across roles, industries, and seniority level below.

-Resume "Certifications" section example
+Resume Certifications section example

 Here are three examples of how to list certifications in a dedicated "Certifications" section on your resume.

-Certifications on resume example - DevOps Engineer
+Certifications on resume example - DevOps engineer

 - Certified Kubernetes Administrator (CKA) | Cloud Native Computing Foundation (CNCF) | June 2023